 You may not want to admit it but some managers do not have the time or even the ability to train young college students who are eager to learn.
-Intern need to be supervised, trained, have communication with their supervisor and be mentored.
+Interns need to be supervised, trained, have communication with their supervisor and be mentored.
 You must evaluate your own company to see if it’s the type of learning environment appropriate for an intern.

 You only need administrative help

 If you hire an intern that only files papers, answers the phone, runs errands or even grabs your coffee, then you’re not in a place to have interns.
-An internship program should be tailored to help them learn more about their perspective field not waste their time on small things.
+An internship program should be tailored to help them learn more about their perspective field, not waste their time on small things.
 It may seem like “free labor” but taking advantage of a college students’ time will not benefit either one of you.